Many-body quantum teleportation via operator spreading in the traversable wormhole protocol

-\ee from which we see that the average size grows exponentially in time with Lyapunov exponent $e^{\lambda} = 1 + \eta$.
-Deviations arise at each time step $t'$, with typical magnitude $(1+\eta)^{t-t'-1} \sqrt{\Size_{t'}} \approx (1+\eta)^{t-1-t'/2} \sqrt{p}$.
-Since this decays exponentially in $t'$, we can approximate the total variation, $\delta \Size_t$, as the largest term in the sum ($t'=0$), which has magnitude \be \delta \Size_t \sim (1+\eta)^{t-1} \sqrt{p} \approx \frac{\Size_t}{\sqrt{p}}. \ee As anticipated, the size width is dominated by early time errors that have exponentially grown in time, so that the ratio of the size width to the size remains constant at $\sim 1/\sqrt{p}$ (after some period of growth from its initial value, $0$).
+\ee from which we see that the average size grows exponentially in time with Lyapunov exponent $e^{\lambda} = 1 + \nu$.
+Deviations arise at each time step $t'$, with typical magnitude $(1+\nu)^{t-t'-1} \sqrt{\Size_{t'}} \approx (1+\nu)^{t-1-t'/2} \sqrt{p}$.
+Since this decays exponentially in $t'$, we can approximate the total variation, $\delta \Size_t$, as the largest term in the sum ($t'=0$), which has magnitude \be \delta \Size_t \sim (1+\nu)^{t-1} \sqrt{p} \approx \frac{\Size_t}{\sqrt{p}}. \ee As anticipated, the size width is dominated by early time errors that have exponentially grown in time, so that the ratio of the size width to the size remains constant at $\sim 1/\sqrt{p}$ (after some period of growth from its initial value, $0$).

 To support these claims, we numerically simulate the time-evolved size distribution of operators with an initial size $p \approx 1000$ [Fig.~\ref{fig: RUC}(c)].
 As expected, we observe that the average size grows exponentially as $\sim p e^{\lambda t}$ and saturates at a timescale $t^* \sim \log(N/p)$.
 Moreover, the size width grows at the same exponential rate but its magnitude is suppressed by a factor of $\sqrt p$ compared to the average size.